 Dr. Amy Getty, professor of English

 Hello!
 I've been a professor at Grand View since 2002.
 I teach a variety of classes, including American Literature, First Year Composition, Children's Literature, Shakespeare, Film as Literature, and Women's Literature.
 Variety is the spice of life, and I think a diverse range of interests keeps everyone healthy.
 I also believe in the power of education to transform lives.
 My husband and I live in Des Moines with our two cats, Dean Moriarty and Morticia DeVille.
 I spend my free time in the summer reading good books and watching movies.
 I look forward to seeing you in class!
 Faculty Website

-Dr. Avilah Getzler, professor of English
+Dr. Avilah Getzler, professor of English, department chair

 I am a California transplant trying to get used to the cold Iowa winters.
 Here at Grand View I teach Survey of British Literature, Introduction to Literature, Global Literature, Composition, and seminars on the novel.
 I love long juicy novels- especially those from Victorian England.
 When my head isn't buried in a book, I like to travel, backpack, and scuba dive.

 Rev. Dr. Ken Jones, professor of philosophy and theology

 When I head home at the end of the day, I can say it was a good day if I’ve encountered curious students and experienced animated discussion in my classes.
 It’s even better if I’ve been able to contribute to either one.
 I relish the freedom and support Grand View gives me to be creative in helping students dig in, grab hold, and learn.
 So don’t be surprised if zombie movies, roller coasters or cheesy TV crop up in my classes.